-As previously stated the RSE curriculum consists of both statutory and non-statutory elements:
+The RSE curriculum consists of both statutory and non-statutory elements:

-- Parents do have the right to withdraw their children from the non-statutory/nonscience components of sex education within RSE. - Parents do not have the right to withdraw their children from statutory relationships education, health education or the science curriculum.
+- Parents do have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE. - Parents do not have the right to withdraw their children from statutory relationships education, health education or the science curriculum.